-2. Transfer of a company from Switzerland abroad

-- A Swiss company may subject itself to a foreign law without being liquidated or re-established, provided it meets the requirements of Swiss law and continues to exist under the foreign law. - The creditors must be invited to file their claims by public notification announcing the forthcoming change of the legal status of the company.
-Article 46 of the Mergers Act of 3 October 2003 applies by analogy. - The provisions relating to protective measures in the event of international conflicts within the meaning of Article 61 of the National Economic Supply Act of 8 October 1982 are reserved. - 74 Amended by Annex No 4 of the Mergers Act of 3 Oct.
-2003, in force since 1 July 2004 (AS 2004 2617; BBI 2000 4337).
-75
+- 2. Transfer of a company from Switzerland - 1 A Swiss company may subject itself to a foreign law without being liquidated or re-established, provided it meets the requirements of Swiss law and continues to exist under the foreign law. - 2 The creditors must be invited to file their claims by public notification announcing the forthcoming change of the legal status of the company.
+Article 46 of the Mergers Act of 3 October 200396 applies by analogy. - 3 The provisions relating to protective measures in the event of international conflicts within the meaning of Article 61 of the National Economic Supply Act of 8 October 198297 are reserved.